Female bodybuilding: 1977–1979

 Although these early events were regarded as bodybuilding contests, the women wore high-heeled shoes, and did not clench their fists while posing.
 Additionally, they were not allowed to use the three so-called "men's poses" — the double biceps, crab, and lat spread.
 The contests were generally held by promoters acting independently; the sport still lacked a governing body.
 That would change in 1980.

+In 1979 Maria Shriver, the future wife of Arnold Schwarzenegger, produced a nine minute documentary on Kellie Everts (see "Origins" section above), which featured her praying in a Church, training in a gym, and preaching/strip teasing at a Club.
+It was the most popular presentation of that month at the station in Baltimore, Maryland.

+Of Kellie’s many books, there are three (all available on LULU and Amazon) that cover her body building days.
+They are: